ljw1004/csharpspec/csharp/lexical-structure.md

 The type of a *string_literal* is `string`.

 Each string literal does not necessarily result in a new string instance.
-When two or more string literals that are equivalent according to the string equality operator (§7.10.7) appear in the same program, these string literals refer to the same string instance.
+When two or more string literals that are equivalent according to the string equality operator ([String equality operators](expressions.md#string-equality-operators)) appear in the same program, these string literals refer to the same string instance.
 For instance, the output produced by
 ```csharp
 class Test
 {